AlexsLemonade/reproducible-research/docs/setup_instructions/mac_installation_instructions.md

 ## Apple Command Line Tools

-Apple provides a suite of "command line tools" to facilitate computer programming, and these tools include `git` which we will use for this workshop.
+Apple provides a suite of "command line tools" to facilitate computer programming, and these tools include Git which we will use for this workshop.
 To install the command line tools, you will need to open the **Terminal** application.
 You can find the Terminal app with a few different approaches: